This is Home Phase 3

 BVRH continues to assist the Government of Alberta with their efforts to house local victims of the southern flooding.
 This program is winding down; just one tenant remains in place.

 · Bow River Lodge Redevelopment “This is Home”

-- Phase 2: Substantial planning is expected to commence shortly.
+- Phase 2: Substantial planning in anticipation of project approvals is pending.
 Construction on this phase cannot start until Phase 1 is fully operational.
 We anticipate completion of Phase 2 in 2019.

 · Phase 1: The design includes 63 new residential lodge units, replacing 43 aging units and giving us 20 more, maximizing the available space in anticipation of the looming needs of our aging population in the region.
 This design means that all of our seniors will be housed in safe, new and fully functional spaces ensuring more effective and efficient accommodation along with much improved ability to increase care services in the future.
 The area currently taken up by the old parts of the original lodge will be used to bring higher levels of supportive living to the region for true aging in place in Phase 2.